 Mixed Produce Box

 Every week the box will look similar (but of rotating varieties) with salad greens, cooking greens, root veggies, seasonal vegetables, alliums and herbs, and a small assortment of fruit.
 You can see some of our old box flyers in our updates section, or email us at firstname.lastname@example.org for a current newsletter.
+Our newsletter serves as our weekly flyer now and we no longer write new flyers.
+See the newsletter for recipe tips and ideas!

 Each week, we send out a description of the box for the upcoming delivery days.
 Please note that substitutions can happen from time to time, and if we run out of an item, it will be replaced with another, or the quantity of an existing item will be increased.
 Thank you for supporting our small farm and adventurously accepting the small, sometimes random treasures we send!